The Ultimate Guide to Tea Expiration and Storage

 Oolong Tea's Versatility:

-Oolong tea, which is semi-oxidized and falls between black and green tea oxidation, has a varied shelf life.
-Light oolongs can last up to 1-2 years, while darker, more oxidized oolongs can last up to 2-3 years.
-Proper storage is essential to maintain its nuanced flavors.
+Oolong tea strikes a balance between black and green teas.
+Light oolongs stay fresh for 1–2 years, while darker, more oxidized varieties can last up to 2–3 years.
+Proper storage is key to maintaining their complex flavors.

 White Tea's Purity: